Global Encounters Photo & Video Contests

 How to Submit

-Digital photos of up to 10 inches in longest dimension, at 300 dpi can be submitted.
-Winning photos will be printed (roughly 8 x 10 inches) and displayed for the exhibit in the Nolen Art Lounge.
+Digital photos of up to 10 inches in longest dimension, at 300 dpi or at least 1080x809 pixels can be submitted.
+Winning photos will be printed (roughly 8 x 10 inches) and displayed in the exhibit.

 In the text of your email, include the following: